by Dan Namerow | Jul 29, 2016 | Exterior Lighting, Outdoor Lighting

 - Buzzing – When your electricity is working properly it shouldn’t make any noise: it flows quietly between connections.
 But if there are loose outlets, prongs, or fraying wires, the current will jump, causing a buzzing sound.
 If you hear buzzing from an outlet, stop using it and call Farryn Electric.

-Whether you need to upgrade your service or replace faulty outlets, Farryn Electric’s skilled electricians will complete your job with quality and care.
+Whether you need to upgrade your electrical service or replace faulty outlets, Farryn Electric’s skilled electricians will complete your job with quality and care.
 Our company is built on a reputation for high-quality work and friendly service, and we work hard every day to maintain our reputation by being mindful of your time and respecting your home.
-Call us today at 484-316-0449!
+If you’re in need of an electrical upgrade, we service the Greater Main Line area and much more.
+Check out some reviews from past customers and please call us today!

 When people think of exterior lighting, they often assume the terms “safety lighting” and “security lighting” are interchangeable, but they have separate – though complementary – goals.
 The goal of safety lighting is to prevent injury by unseen hazards, while security lighting is meant to deter crime.